 Are you looking for a financial planner in the DC – Northern Virginia – Montgomery County area?
 Entrusting someone with your finances is a big decision.
 But what do you do if there are so many options, or you’re not sure where to start?
 This article aims to take the guesswork out of your advisor search.
 Our research below also aims to pull back the veil on how much financial advisors charge.

 First and foremost, we significantly narrowed down the field by only considering fee-only financial planners who are required to act in your best interest.

 A fee-only financial planner is a financial advisor who does not earn commissions and offers transparent pricing.
 Unlike other financial advisors, a fee-only financial planner is not incentivized to sell you insurance or annuities that may not be good for you.
-Fee-only financial planners act as a fiduciary, meaning they have sworn an oath to act in the client’s best interest.
+Fee-only financial planners act as fiduciaries, meaning they have sworn an oath to act in the client’s best interest.
 They’re like a doctor for your finances.

 This criterion effectively filters out “financial advisors” who are not fiduciaries, like insurance or annuity agents.